maxibenner/cardboard/README.md

 [Live Demo](https://cardboard.fotura.co)

 ## Business
-This repo includes the business module.
+This repo also includes the business module.
 It enables digitization providers to manage deliveries and send files directly to users.
 The business module is not production ready.
 <br />
 <br />
 <br />